 “Service learning brings together concrete, real-life experience with theories students are receiving in the classroom,” said Mather.
 “It’s something that impacts them not just intellectually, but emotionally as well, and there’s a symbiosis where heart and head play off of each other.”

 Ohio University’s campus locations in the southeast part of the state open the door to many opportunities for students to connect and learn from the community.
-“We live in a really unique and special place in Southeastern Ohio and we have cultural barriers that are built into the social structure here,” said Diana Marvel, director of the CCCE.
+“We live in a really unique and special place in Southeastern Ohio and we have cultural barriers that are built into the social structure here,” said Diana Marvel, former director of the CCCE.
 “I’ve seen service learning help break that down and create opportunities for learning on both sides of the equation.”

 A past student who took a service learning course at OHIO said, “students usually think of volunteer work as giving to those who are in need.
 Although the community we worked with was poor in the economic sense, it was so rich in its values, hospitality, kindness, and sense of community.
 Because of this, I felt the experience was much more about cultural exchange than giving to those in need.”